The Celtic Renaissance: When Europe Rediscovered its Ancestral Roots

 These authors, among others, created a new literary aesthetic based on Celtic traditions.
 Their work paved the way for a true revival of Celtic literature in Europe.

-The Celtic revival has brought Celtic music and traditional arts back to life in Europe.
+The Celtic Revival brought Celtic music and traditional arts back to life in Europe.
 After decades of neglect, these cultural treasures are once again at the heart of public interest.

-Traditional dances have also experienced a resurgence in popularity.
-Dance groups have formed all over Europe, reviving these ancestral choreographies that were threatened with oblivion.
+Traditional dances have also seen a resurgence of interest.
+Dance circles have formed all over Europe.
+They are bringing these ancestral choreographies, once threatened with oblivion, back to life.
 This enthusiasm ensures the transmission of these traditions from one generation to the next.

 | Celtic Instrument | Description | Region of Origin |